 Medical Expense Deduction

-Starting this year, you can only deduct the portion of your medical and dental expenses that exceeds 10 percent of your adjusted gross income.
+You can only deduct the portion of your medical and dental expenses that exceeds 10 percent of your adjusted gross income.

 A medical expense qualifies as an itemized deduction if it’s paid for specific expenses, such as:

 - Costs for medical services from physicians, surgeons, dentists and other medical professionals